KooshaOm/Escape-079-Retro-Game/README.md

 - **Setup Instructions**:
   1. **CPUlator Computer System Simulator**:
      - [Visit CPUlator](https://cpulator.01xz.net/?sys=nios-de1soc).
-     - Download all `.c` files from the repository.
+     - Download the `concatenatedMainFile.c` file from the repository.
-     - Concatenate the code into one file and paste it into the CPUlator simulator.
+     - Copy the source code from the file and paste it into the CPUlator simulator.

   2. **Intel Quartus Prime Software and DE1-SoC Board**:
      - Clone the repository: